 Gray Catbird juvenile perched in a hawthorn, Wasatch Mountains, Summit County, UtahGray Catbird juvenile perched in a hawthorn – Nikon D500, f7.1, 1/1250, ISO 500, Nikkor 500mm VR with 1.4x TC, natural light

-I was extremely pleased to see and photograph my first Gray Catbird juvenile of this breeding season yesterday morning high in the Wasatch Mountains as it came into view on a hawthorn tree.
+I was extremely pleased to find and photograph my first Gray Catbird juvenile of this breeding season yesterday morning high in the Wasatch Mountains as it came into view on a hawthorn tree.
 This sighting is the earliest I have seen young Gray Catbirds in the mountains and it could mean that the catbirds are having a successful breeding season.

 Before I saw the young catbird an adult had perched in the same hawthorn then I saw some movement to the right of the adult and the juvenile came out into the open.
 The young catbird wasn’t begging for food from the adult, it just perched quietly on the branch of the hawthorn tree.
 Although I photographed the adult I never got a full view of its body like I did the juvenile.